lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 In the following flow diagram, _Figure 1-1_, we can see an example scenario where the server returns an HTML file for the login page to the browser, which includes some resources that are accessible over HTTP (`http://cdn.server.com/images/submit.png`), like the submit button's image.

-If an attacker is able to perform a Man-In-The-Middle attack and "sit on the wire" to listen and sniff any un-encrypted traffic that flows through, then they can access and read those HTTP requests which may include sensitive data.
+If an attacker can perform a Man-In-The-Middle attack and "sit on the wire" to listen and sniff any un-encrypted traffic that flows through, then they can access and read those HTTP requests which may include sensitive data.
 Even worse scenarios may include HTTP resources set for POST or PUT endpoints where actual data is being sent and can be sniffed.

 ![Figure 1-1 - Visualizing HTTPS MITM Attack](Figure1-1-VisualizingHTTPSMITMAttack.png)